openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_ceph.rst

     --skip-user-create    Do not create the cephadm SSH user.
 This user is necessary to deploy but may be created in a separate step via 'openstack overcloud ceph user enable'.
+    --skip-hosts-config   Do not update /etc/hosts on deployed servers.
+By default this is configured so overcloud nodes can reach each other and the undercloud by name.
+    --skip-container-registry-config
+                          Do not update /etc/containers/registries.conf on
+                          deployed servers.
+By default this is configured so overcloud nodes can pull containers from the undercloud registry.
     --cephadm-ssh-user CEPHADM_SSH_USER
                           Name of the SSH user used by cephadm.
 Warning: if this option is used, it must be used consistently for every